×

 Pathology and diagnostic imaging reports can be uploaded by providers connected to the My Health Record system.
 Once uploaded, the reports are immediately available to healthcare provider organisations involved in a patient’s healthcare.

-Alternatively, patients can mark a tick box on the paper request form to request that their report is not uploaded to My Heath Record, or the request can simply be written as a note on the form.
-A request to not send a report to My Health Record will apply to all tests included in an eRequest or on a paper form.
+Alternatively, patients can mark a tick box on the paper request form to request the report is not uploaded to My Heath Record, or the request can simply be written as a note on the form.

 Test results will not be uploaded to a patient’s My Health Record where existing State or Territory legislation prohibits the disclosure of sensitive information without the patient’s express consent.
 Information about which reports are covered by this in different States and Territories is available here